Home/ Blog / Credit Union Risk Management in 2026: Critical Risks and How to Respond

 Third-party vendors and credit union service organizations (CUSOs) now deliver a wide range of essential services, including information technology, data hosting, lending, and compliance.
 However, the NCUA lacks direct supervisory authority over these providers, creating a regulatory blind spot.
 This limits the agency’s ability to assess risk mitigation efforts and enforce corrective actions.
 As credit unions continue to rely on vendors for mission-critical functions, oversight gaps could pose systemic risks.
 Institutions must remain vigilant in managing these relationships despite the absence of formal regulatory enforcement mechanisms, making third-party oversight a key component of effective credit union risk management.

-How Credit Unions Can Strengthen the Risk Management Process in 2025
+How Credit Unions Can Strengthen Risk Management in 2026

 Standardized Risk Assessments Across Key Areas